bitcraze/crazyradio2-firmware/docs/development/compatible-usb-protocol.md

 **IN endpoint format for inline mode with RSSI (2) (device to host):**

-After sending a packet in inline mode, the response format on the IN endpoint is:
+After sending a packet in inline mode with RSSI, the response format on the IN endpoint is:

 | Byte position | Length (bytes) | Description                               |
 | ------------- | -------------- | ----------------------------------------- |